DeNetPRO/storage-protocol/README.md

 ## Problem

-**Need to made consensus algorithm that works next conditionals**
+> Need to made consensus algorithm that works next conditionals

-- minimum system requirements
+- Minimum system requirements
-- minimum blockchain using
+- Minimum blockchain using
-- infinity-like scalability
+- Infinity scalability
-- decentralized
+- Decentralized
-- ZeroKnowlage Proofs (no sending full file for proof)
+- ZeroKnowlage Proofs (no sending full file for proof, or no using third-party)
-- Proving file storage without customer-side
-- Proving file storage without smart-contract knows about file
+- Proving files without any metadata storing in blockchain

-## Logic

-Any node can proove data, without user side, only usibng ProofOfStorage smart contract.
+- The complexity of the security of your own blockchain

-Step By Step:
+## Step By Step create and verify proof

+> Node can prove data without third side.

-1. Load MerkleTree from user FS
+1. Load MerkleTree from user *FS*
-2. Select any file from user FS
+2. Select any file from user *FS*
 3. Make proof for selected file and one of 100 latest blocks
 4. Verify proof % base_diff < selected user difficulty
 5. Send proof on Smart Contract and get reward

-*user FS - all data storing on node from selected user.
+*user FS - user filesystem merkletree of selected user.*

 > proof = f(MerkleTree8kb, RHFS, nonce, digsig) (returns sha256(node address + file + blockhash)
 > user difficulty = (selected block number).sub(last proof block number for this user)